 Who doesn’t want the best relationship possible?
 Everyone of us wants the best we can get.

-For your relationship or marriage to be at its best, it’s really about what you give – to your partner and to yourself.
+For your relationship or marriage (and therefore your life) to be at its best, it’s really about what you give – to your partner and to yourself.

 You must be at your best.
 We tend to think that being at our best requires lots of hard work, creativity, and large gestures to try and impress the one we love.
 While those are admirable and desirable efforts, much of what helps us to be at our best in our marriage or key relationship is both simple and profound.

 Here are six foundational practices that must be a part of every healthy and life-giving relationship.